 What is CCPA?

 The California Consumer Privacy Act of 2018 (CCPA) is a data privacy law passed by the state of California on June 28, 2018.
-It outlines new standards for data collection, new consequences for businesses that fail to protect user data, and new rights that California consumers can exercise over their data.
+The law outlines new standards for data collection, new consequences for businesses that fail to protect user data, and new rights that California consumers can exercise over their data.

 When is the California Consumer Privacy Act effective date?